 Once the well-being program is prepared, it is time to launch it and make every employee aware of it.
 If it is a company with a limited workforce, creating awareness is not a tough job.
 However, if the workforce size is larger, then the employer needs to find out the most used platform (Email, Intranet, etc.) to launch the program to reach out to a vast audience.

 Once launched, the organization should promote it to build awareness.
 The program should be relevant to attract more employees to participate.
 For example, suppose an organization has branches in the USA and Australia.
 In that case, only one set of a well-being program is not going to work, because the culture and the mindset of employees are different in each country.

 4. Recognise Employees Who Take Part in the Program

 Employees tend to feel more encouraged and motivated when their voice is heard.
 Continuous encouragement to take part in the well-being program is crucial.
 Employees who are frequently taking part in the program should be awarded or recognized in front of the whole office to encourage and inspire others.

 Employees look up to the leaders.
 The leaders should be easily approachable and have the power to convince other employees to take part in well-being programs for their growth.

-Also, every organisation should communicate with the employees to convey company-related news and updates.
+Also, every organization should communicate with the employees to convey company-related news and updates.
 This practice will build transparency and trust.
 For example, suppose an organisation decides to incorporate a National Criminal History Check policy amongst its employees.
-In that case, the management should convey the message that the organisation chooses to promote a safe working environment more seriously.
+In that case, the management should convey the message that the organization chooses to promote a safe working environment more seriously.

-Talking about including the Police Check policy within the organisation, KONCHECK can help in implementing the same.
-Being an accredited body of the Australian Criminal Intelligence Commission (ACIC), it provides customised solutions for organisations by seamlessly processing police checks.
+Talking about including the police check policy within the organization, KONCHECK can help in implementing the same.
+Being an accredited body of the Australian Criminal Intelligence Commission (ACIC), it provides customized solutions for organizations by seamlessly processing police checks.
 It is a 100% online process with a turnaround time of 1-2 business days in 70% of the cases.